 - 5) Assignments should be requested through the office for those students absent for an extended period of time - 6) Green slips: Students that miss school because they are involved in a school activity during school hours must turn in a signed and completed green slip to the office prior to leaving for the activity.
 Students are not dismissed from class until an announcement is made by the office personnel.
 Students may only leave school premises when the team or group leaves school grounds with the coach/sponsor and may not leave school for any other purpose unless approved by the building principal.
 Students failing to turn in completed and signed green slip prior to leaving will be required to meet with the coach/sponsor and may have a detention.
 Students who do not turn in a green slip or fail to get a teacher's signature will not attend the next activity for the activity they green slipped out for and parents will be notified by the sponsor/coach.
 Students who forge the teacher's signature will receive an ISS, they will not attend the next activity for the activity they green slipped out for and the parents will be notified by the coach/sponsor.
 Make-up work for a school-sponsored activity is due upon returning to class.
-However, the teacher may use discretion and require the assignment due prior to leaving for the activity. - 7) White slips: When students know they will miss school in advance for various reasons students need to obtain a white slip and get the teacher's signatures for those classes that will be missed.
+However, the teacher may use discretion and require the assignment due prior to leaving for the activity. - All 7th-9th grade must complete a green slip for all activities throughout the school year - 10th-12th grade must fill out a green slip if they are failing any class based on the Monday, 9:00am eligibility report for that week. - 7) White slips: When students know they will miss school in advance for various reasons students need to obtain a white slip and get the teacher's signatures for those classes that will be missed.
 These absences may or may not be excused.
 The student will need to turn in all work due the day of the absence before leaving and have completed all work for the date(s) of absence upon his/her return to class.